MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/StoredWater.md

 ms.author: anbichse
 ---

-# Stored water in CloudforSustainabilityWaterDataModel(StoredWater)
+# Stored water in Sustainability water data model (StoredWater)

 The entity stores data related to the water stored within a facility\.